craigsdennis/band-aid-agent-exploration/README.md

+Nothing to see here.

+You've been warned.

+---
 # Band Aid

 Take a photo of a concert poster, get a playlist with each bands top 3 songs if they exist on Spotify and do research about the band and their live performances.